King-Tisdell Cottage and guiding woman

 Our guide seemed to detect the moment our energy had finally run out, and walked us to the door, offering us a couple moon pies for the road.
 Naturally, our farewells lasted for a long time, too; a neighbor stopped by and we all hung out at the cottage’s fence, chatting about the upcoming St. Patrick’s Day celebrations and the amazing weather.
 We were exhausted by the time we took our leave, but this had been an unexpectedly fun experience… just like many in Savannah tend to be.

-More King-Tisdell Cottage Photos:
+More King-Tisdell Cottage Photos

-King-Tisdell Cottage fireplace
+King-Tisdell Cottage FAQs

 Sign up for our free Newsletter